phucan1108/letportal/SECURITY.md

 ## Reporting a Vulnerability

-Based on Github Security Insight, a list above is helping you to check with version has vulnerability
+Based on Github Security Insight, a list above is helping you to check which version has vulnerability